Digital Assets And Accounts In Estate Planning

 The standard methods of preparing an estate plan have changed, thanks to technological developments and the continued rise of digital assets.
 Don’t leave your family members scrambling to access your online accounts and valuable digital property.
 Make a plan and discuss it with trusted attorneys that can safeguard these assets for your heirs.

 Our Attorneys Can Help You Today

 At Cavallo & Cavallo, you can count on us to provide the trusted legal guidance you need to protect yourself and your loved ones in the years to come.
-To discuss ways to protect your digital assets as part of your will and estate plan, call or contact our Bronx & New Rochelle estate planning attorneys online and request a consultation in our office today.
+To discuss ways to protect your digital assets as part of your will and estate plan, call or contact our Bronx & Westchester estate planning attorneys online and request a consultation in our office today.